 What does the School Spelling Bee Coordinator do?

-School Spelling Bee Coordinators should submit the online entry form for their school and download the 2013 word lists when available.
-They’ll then need to select the school’s representatives and submit those names in an email by Friday 23 August 2013.
+School Spelling Bee Coordinators should submit the online entry form for their school and download the 2016 word lists when available.
+They’ll then need to select the school’s representatives and submit those names by Friday 19 August 2016.
 Once all the details are finalised, they’ll receive an email with details of the venue and date of the final their school will be attending.

 What word lists are used?

 Words for the competition are provided by Macquarie Dictionary and are divided into several categories.
-Junior and Senior students study different wordlists.
+Junior and Senior students study different word lists.
 Regional and state finals also include unseen words in later rounds.
-Wordlists will be available for download from The Arts Unit website from Monday 15 July 2013.
+Word lists will be available for download from The Arts Unit website from Monday 2 May 2016.
 School Spelling Bee Coordinators will be notified of their availability and given the access password by email.
-They can and should be freely distributed to all students taking part in the competition.

 What are the competition procedures?